 Sue Gentile (Secretary) is a professor at Antioch University, teaching in the Environmental Studies and Sustainability M.S.
 Program and Urban Sustainability M.A.
 Program.
 Prior to working at Antioch, Sue was a teacher and administrator at Northfield Mount Hermon School for over twenty years.
 Sue is a consultant for schools and school systems that are striving to educate for sustainability.

-William R. Godfrey (Vice Chair), is president of Environic Foundation International (EFI).
+William R. Godfrey (retired), is president of Environic Foundation International (EFI).
 He has worked with diverse groups to increase understanding of sustainability issues and develop abilities

 to address them.
 Recently, he was the lead author for Sustainable Societies-Africa, a UNEP funded project designed to mainstream environment and sustainability education in African universities.
 For 20 years he was an award-winning architect with projects in North America, Africa, the Middle East, Southeast Asia, and the Pacific.

-Douglas Cohen is a sustainability catalyst who works with organizations and communities to envision and pursue their flourishing futures.
+Douglas Cohen (previous director) is a sustainability catalyst who works with organizations and communities to envision and pursue their flourishing futures.
 With more than 20 years as a strategic organizational change management consultant and leadership development specialist, Doug works closely with a community's sustainability vanguard - from government, business, civil society, and education - to create shared visions and pathways to implementation.
 He practices Social Architecture, an emerging large scale change discipline.
 Through his youth development programs, Inspired Futures, Doug helps nurture and equip young people to serve as sustainability-focused problem solvers and community builders.
 He is Chair of National Youth Initiatives for the US Partnership.
+Doug is now a past board member and we appreciate all he did for the US Partnership.

-Laura Greenwood worked at the SEED Center, identifying and describing resources for educators to build the workforce for the green economy for the American Association of Community Colleges.
+Laura Greenwood (current director) worked at the Sustainability Education and Economic Development - SEED Center, identifying and describing resources for educators to build the workforce for the green economy for the American Association of Community Colleges.
 She is also a Fellow for higher education networks for sustainability.